Resource-aware Cyber Deception for Microservice-based Applications: System model

 \subsection{Microservice architecture model}

-We assume that an organization provides some services leveraging a microservice architecture composed by $\{1, ..., M\}$ microservices.
-Every microservice is virtualized and run on container-based technologies such as Docker.
-The organization has access to $\{1, ..., N\}$ cloud computing nodes of fixed capacity in term of processing and memory capabilities denoted as $C_{n}^{cpu}$ and $C_{n}^{ram}$, $n \in N$, respectively.
-Note that we do not differentiate between bare-metal nodes and virtual nodes.
-In other words, the hosted microservices can either run on virtual nodes in a public cloud, on bare-metal nodes in a private cloud model or on a mixture of the former two in a hybrid cloud model.

-The microservices share the available resources and are allocated on the $N$ computing nodes in order to fulfil the service level agreement requirements of the application.
-The microservice scheduling policy is handled by some orchestration tools and we assume that the resulting microservice configuration can be accessed by the proposed deception scheme.
-More precisely, the decoy allocation is computed according to the current microservice resource deployment that indicates the node and resource assignment for each microservice.
-Formally, we denote the amount of requested CPU and RAM resources by microservice $m$ as $\bar{r}_{m}^{(cpu)}$ and $\bar{r}_{m}^{(ram)}$, respectively.
-We analytically represent the deployment of each microservice on a specific node by means of the indicator variables $r_{m,n}^{(cpu)}$ and $r_{m,n}^{(ram)}$, which express the number of CPU cycles and RAM volume consumed by microservice $m$ running on node $n$.
-In particular, if microservice $m$ is assigned to node $n$, then $r_{m,n}^{(cpu)}=\bar{r}_{m}^{(cpu)}$ and $r_{m,n}^{(ram)} = \bar{r}_{m}^{(ram)}$.
+We consider an organization running microservice-based applications on the cloud.
+Every microservice is virtualized and deployed as a container.
+We indicate as $M$ the set of production microservices, whereas we indicate as $N$ the set of computing nodes.
+Each node has a fixed capacity in terms of processing and memory capabilities denoted as $C_{n}^{cpu}$ and $C_{n}^{ram}$, respectively.
+We analytically represent the deployment of each microservice on a specific node by defining variables $r_{m,n}^{(cpu)}$ and $r_{m,n}^{(ram)}$, which express the amount of CPU and RAM resources requested by microservice $m$ to run on node $n$, respectively.
+In particular, if microservice $m$ is assigned to node $n$, then $r_{m,n}^{(cpu)}=\bar{r}_{m}^{(cpu)}$ and $r_{m,n}^{(ram)} = \bar{r}_{m}^{(ram)}$, where $\bar{r}_{m}^{(cpu)}$ and $\bar{r}_{m}^{(ram)}$ represent the specific values of CPU and RAM resources.
 Otherwise, if microservice $m$ is not assigned to node $n$, then $r_{m,n}^{cpu} = 0$ and $r_{m,n}^{ram} = 0$.
-Based on this notation, we define the microservice resource deployment matrix as
+Based on this notation, we define the resource deployment matrix as

-where the $^{(.)}$ notation indicates that the above formulation holds both for the CPU resources and RAM resources.
-The first condition in \eqref{eq:deployment_matrix} ensures the total number of resources requested by each microservice cannot exceed the node capacity.
+where the $^{(.)}$ notation indicates that the above formulation holds both for CPU and RAM resources.
+The first condition in \eqref{eq:deployment_matrix} ensures that the total number of resources requested by each microservice cannot exceed the node capacity.
 Similarly, the second condition guarantees that the microservice deployment is feasible by uniquely assigning a single node to each microservice.